 - Search “propane” on Google Maps and you’ll find a list.
 Call and ask if they refill RV propane tanks.

 - Download the iOverlander app.
 It sometimes shows propane refill stations (and lots of amazing places to camp and free overnight park as well!)

-- Now keep in mind, this has been our experience in the US.
-Check back with us in a few years about Latin America!
+- Now keep in mind, this has been our experience in the US and Mexico.
+Check back with us in a few years about Central and South America!
 It will probably be just the same, though.

 SO!
-If after all that, you’ve decided you want to do the mounted tank option with your skoolie, here is how we did ours.
+If after all that, you’ve decided you want to do a mounted skoolie propane tank, here is how we installed ours.
 Keep in mind, this really only applies for the brand of tank that we got, it was built and designed to be mounted on the underside of an RV or food truck.

 - Two steel or brass (we used brass) plates.
 Ours measure about 8 x 8 in and about 1/2 inch thick.

 - A friend with a drilling machine powerful enough to drill holes in these plates.

 - 12 stainless steel bolts (at least 1/2 inch diameter and at least 2 inches long) with washers and nylon lock nuts.
 You must get lock nuts because the serious vibration your skoolie will experience could easily jiggle loose regular nuts.

 - A heavy duty power drill with a drill bit to make holes large enough for your bolts.